johnwr-response/golang-build-web-applications-intermediate-level/LOCAL_NOTES.md

 ### Working on the JavaScript for plans
 - Create a Stripe Customer [link](https://docs.stripe.com/api/customers)
 ### Continuing with the JavaScript for subscribing to a plan
+### Create a handler for the POST request after a user is subscribed